By Michael Grasso / January 8, 2018

 As the personal computer and microchip revolution swept across America in the 1980s, slowly but surely the power of these massive video synthesizers was made smaller and put in the hands of average consumers, just as the guerrilla TV collectives in the 1970s had dreamed.
 It was absolutely the introduction of the Commodore Amiga computer in 1985 that touched off this revolution.
 The Amiga was designed to be a graphics-intensive machine, even more so than the recently-introduced Macintosh.
 One might say that what the Mac would become to desktop publishing, the Amiga soon would become to independent video production.
 None other than legendary pop artist Andy Warhol was an early advocate of the Amiga’s potential, and the Amiga’s processing and graphics power allowed third-party products like the Video Toaster (introduced in 1990) to put, for the first time, the power of a television production facility in a desktop.
 Local cable companies and other low-tech private video producers would use Video Toasters on Amiga computers well into the 1990s to create on-screen graphics and text.
 By the end of the decade, video production would be done increasingly on off-the-shelf PCs and Macs, eclipsing the unique appeal and power of the Amiga.

 Today, with computer-generated imagery able to create entire worlds out of thin air, some artists are consciously hearkening back to the analog video synthesizers of old.
 Big Pauper, a video artist who constructs his own video mixers and synthesizers, recently produced a haunted music video for the Boards of Canada remix of electronic artist Odd Nosdam’s “Sisters.”
-Other music video production groups, such as JJ Stratford’s Telefantasy Studios, deliberately use vintage, analog equipment to reproduce effects reminiscent of the Scanimate’s eerie lambent glow.
+Other music video production groups, such as JJ Stratford’s Telefantasy Studios, deliberately use vintage analog equipment to reproduce effects reminiscent of the Scanimate’s eerie lambent glow.
 The messiness and imprecision of ’70s and ’80s era analog signals create unexpected serendipities, just as Paik noticed more than a half-century ago.
 In an era where every visual miracle is programmed, recorded, and immediately archived, where every gluttonous CGI spectacle is shoved down the audience’s collective throat—the liberating appeal of this unique and ephemeral aesthetic is clear.
-The artists described above, and countless others, have inspired a new generation raised on these enchanting visuals, and eager to recapture their avant-garde, underground spirit for a new century.